scaleoutsystems/fedn/README.rst

 FEDn Studio
 ===============
-Scaleout develops a Django Application, FEDn Studio, that provides a UI, authentication/authorization, client identity management, project-based multitenancy for manging multiple projects, and integration with your MLOps pipelines.
+Scaleout also develops FEDn Studio, a web application that extends the FEDn SDK with a UI, production-grade deployment of the FEDn server side on Kubernetes, user authentication/authorization, client identity/API-token management, and project-based multitenancy for segmenting work and resources into collaboration workspaces.
+FEDn Studio is available as a fully managed service.
-There are also additional tooling and charts for deployments on Kubernetes including integration with several projects from the cloud native landscape.
+There is also additional tooling and charts for self-managed deployment on Kubernetes including integration with several projects from the cloud native landscape.
 See  `FEDn Framework <https://www.scaleoutsystems.com/framework>`__  for more information.

 Making contributions